Khenpo Tsultrim Gyamtso Rinpoche: Shentong

 The shentong-view is related to the Ratnagotravibhāga sutra and the Yogacara-Madhyamaka synthesis of Śāntarakṣita.
 The truth of sunyata is acknowledged, but not considered to be the highest truth, which is the empty nature of mind.
 Insight into sunyata is preparatory for the recognition of the nature of mind.

 Hookham explains the Shentong position, referring to Khenpo Tsultrim's Progressive Stages of Meditation on Emptiness.
-Khenpo Tsultrim presents five stages of meditation, which he relates to five different schools or approaches:
+Khenpo Tsultrim presented five stages of meditation, which he related to five different schools or approaches: